-Session Sleep and mental health Background Information People with mental health problems often do not sleep well and those where suffer with sleep disorders have a higher risk of developing a mental health problem such as depression.
-However not everyone with a mental health problem will have problems with sleep and not all those with a sleep disor will develop a mental health problem.
-Developing good sleeping habits also known as good sleep hygiene helps supports good mental health and wellbeing.
-Aim To raise awareness of sleep and links to mental health and wellbeing Objectives Participants will be able to: 1.
-Dispel some of the myths surrounding sleep 2.
-Describe what sleep is 3.
-List the effects poor sleep can have on mental health and wellbeing 4.
-Discuss the links between sleep and mental health 5.
-Explore strategies on how to sleep well Duration • 1.5 hours Resources IT Presentation Sleep quiz Flipchart/pens Session handouts Reflective practice tool
+Session Sleep and Mental Health

+Background Information People with mental health problems often do not sleep well and those who suffer with sleep disorders have a higher risk of developing a mental health problem such as depression.
+However not everyone with a mental health problem will have problems with sleep and not all those with a sleep disorder will develop a mental health problem.
+Developing good sleeping habits, also known as good sleep hygiene helps supports good mental health and wellbeing.

+Aim To raise awareness of sleep and links to mental health and wellbeing

+Participants will be able to

+Learning Outcomes 1.
+Dispel some of the myths surrounding sleep

+Outcomes Dispel some of the myths surrounding sleep Describe what sleep is

+3. List the effects poor sleep can have on mental health and

+wellbeing

+4. Discuss the links between sleep and mental health

+5. Explore strategies on how to sleep well

+Duration • 1.5 hours

+Resources • IT

+• Quiz

+Presentation

+Flipchart/pens

+Session handout

+Evaluation

-Lea rning outcomes Participant Activity Resources Time 1.
-Dispel some of the myths around sleep.
-Myth buster Quiz 10 min 2.
-Describe what sleep is Definition Flipchart/ Pens Slide 10 min 3.
-List the effects poor sleep can have on mental health and wellbeing Body Map Flipchart/ Pens Slide 20 min 4.
-Discuss the links between sleep and mental health None Slide 10 min 5.
-Explore strategies on how to sleep well • None Flipchart/ pens Slide Supporting mental health resources handout 20 min 7.
-Looking after our own mental health Self-care Slide 5 min 8.
-Reflection and session close Reflection Reflective practice tool 5 min
+Learning outcomes Participant Activity Resources Time 1.
+Dispel some of the myths surrounding sleep Myth Buster Quiz 10 min 2.
+Describe what sleep is Definition Flipchart Pens Slide 10 min List the effects poor sleep can have on mental health and wellbeing Body Map Flipchart Pens Slide 20 min 4.
+Discuss the links between sleep and mental health Discussion Slide 10 min Explore strategies on how to sleep well Sleeping well Flipchart Pens Slide Handout 20 min 6.
+Looking after yourself Self-care Slide 5 min 7.
+Reflection and session close Evaluation Evaluation tool 5 min

-Sleep and Mental Health
+Sleep and Mental Health Facilitator notes

-Facilitator notes